alexkross/cisco_ftd_cli/README.md

 # CISCO_FTD Ansible Collection

+## WARNING: DO NOT USE YET, UNDER DEVELOPMENT, NOT EVEN ALPHA

 The Ansible collection includes ``ftd`` terminal and cliconf plugins that allow you to use it as ``ansible_network_os`` under ``network_cli`` connection.

 This collection has been tested against Cisco FTD version 7.0.1